Find a Kaiser Permanente Therapist

 Digital & Telehealth Options

-myStrength Complete Digital CBT programs for depression, anxiety, and substance use.
-You’ll get an enrollment link in your Mental-Health After-Visit Summary, or request one during the intake call.
+If you want something structured, myStrength Complete offers digital CBT (cognitive behavioral therapy) programs tailored to depression, anxiety, and substance use.
+You’ll usually receive an enrollment link in your Mental Health After-Visit Summary, but you can also request one during your intake call.

-Tip: Digital tools are free extras, not plan benefits.
-They can be discontinued, so download any worksheets or progress logs you want to keep.
+Tip: These digital tools are free add-ons for members but aren’t considered guaranteed plan benefits.
+Because they can change or be discontinued, it’s smart to download any worksheets or progress logs you’d like to keep.

 Cost & Coverage